-“Isn’t everyone “messed up” and you find something on x-rays all the time anyway?”
+“Isn’t everyone “messed up” and you find something on radiographic examination all the time anyway?”

 Yes, it’s very likely that we will find “something” on your x-rays when we take them.
 Since we only take x-rays on those we feel absolutely need them, we are expecting to find something.
 We don’t usually expect to find pathology like cancer or tumors, but we are looking for biomechanical alignment and potential osteoarthritis or spinal degeneration.

 These types of findings will give us a good way of determining how long the patient has had the problem (not necessarily just the symptom) and how long it will take to get them back to as normal as possible.